The Herald

 The People of Ukraine

-For Peace in the ongoing conflict in Israel & Gaza
+For Peace in the ongoing conflict in the Middle East

 Victims & their Families of mass shootings